 While Cesc Fabregas enjoyed a phenomenal first season in Chelsea’s blue shirt last year, his form at the start of the beginning of the 2015/16 season has been as troubled as that of his parent club.

-In this instance, it is important to remember the old saying, ‘form is temporary, class is permanent – the Spanish international and Catalan poster boy, who captained Arsenal as a teenager and enjoyed a reasonably successful stint at his boyhood club, Barcelona, has a well-deserved reputation as one of the best midfielders in the world.
-Were it not for the fact that all-time great Spanish team mates, Iniesta and Xavi, stood before him earlier in his career, it is likely that he would have more than the 98 caps for his national team that he currently has.
+In this instance, it is important to remember the old saying, ‘form is temporary, the class is permanent – the Spanish international and Catalan poster boy, who captained Arsenal as a teenager and enjoyed a reasonably successful stint at his boyhood club, Barcelona, has a well-deserved reputation as one of the best midfielders in the world.
+Were it not for the fact that all-time great Spanish teammates, Iniesta and Xavi, stood before him earlier in his career, it is likely that he would have more than the 98 caps for his national team that he currently has.

-In spite of his present uncharacteristic struggle for form so far in 2015, Fabregas has been the creative heartbeat of Mourinho’s latest Chelsea juggernaut – his passing is incisive, his footballing brain scalpel sharp, and he not only creates goals but scores his fair share of them too.
+In spite of his present uncharacteristic struggle for form so far in 2015, Fabregas has been the creative heartbeat of Mourinho’s latest Chelsea juggernaut – his passing is incisive, his footballing brain scalpel-sharp, and he not only creates goals but scores his fair share of them too.
 When his availability became known, Chelsea quickly snaffled him up from Barcelona for £26.3million, and Fabregas found himself back in London with £200,000 per week to play with.

 Kevin De Bruyne – Manchester City, £200,000 per week

 The Belgian international’s eye-watering £54million transfer to Manchester City certainly raised eyebrows, following his less-than-successful stint with Premier League champions, Chelsea, a couple of seasons back.
-However the cynicism in the media, while understandable, is a little unfair – in terms of pure footballing talent, as demonstrated by his impressive number of assists and goals for former club, Wolfsburg, over the last 18-months, Kevin de Bruyne is one of Europe’s best young playmakers.
+However, the cynicism in the media, while understandable, is a little unfair – in terms of pure footballing talent, as demonstrated by his impressive number of assists and goals for former club, Wolfsburg, over the last 18-months, Kevin de Bruyne is one of Europe’s best young playmakers.

-Only time will reveal whether or not the vast transfer fee was money well spent, but it is telling that many experts believe City’s acquisition of the attacking midfielder, who can play left, right, or through the middle, will strengthen a Man City team which already boasts one of the strongest midfields in the world.
+Only time will reveal whether or not the vast transfer fee was money well spent, but it is telling that many experts believe City’s acquisition of the attacking midfielder, who can play left, right, or through the middle, will strengthen a Man City team which already boasts one of the strongest midfielders in the world.
 His array of passing, along with his rich creative flair, impressive work ethic, and knack of scoring long-range screamers has seen de Bruyne gain global recognition in recent years – impressive stuff, when you take into account that at 24 he is yet to peak.